 This impact avoids immune system dysfunction when growth is presented or advanced.

-Besides their anti-cancerous properties, the antioxidants in green tea help reinforce the immune system.
+In addition to their anticancer properties, green tea's antioxidants help strengthen the immune system.

-Green tea keeps the immune system running normally by shielding it against harm from compounds known as free radicals and comparative mixes in the body.
+Green tea supports a healthy immune system by protecting it against damage from compounds known as free radicals and similar molecules.

 Healthy immune systems are better at handling contamination from microbes, parasites, and infections.